 Things You'll Need

 Find a hidden area on your microfiber couch where you can test rubbing alcohol on the material.
-Look for a spot under the seat cushions, on the back or on the a skirt, for instance.
-Rubbing alcohol is safe for most microfiber, but when improperly applied it might leave a ring.
+Look for a spot under the seat cushions, on the back, or on the skirt, for instance.
+Rubbing alcohol is safe for most microfiber, but when improperly applied, it might leave a ring.

-Moisten a cotton swab or cotton ball with rubbing alcohol -- preferably a 99-percent strength version because it dries faster.
-Use a lesser strength, alternatively, or even a clear liquor such as vodka; the alcohol is the active ingredient which will remove dry erase marker ink, so either will work.
+Moisten a cotton swab or cotton ball with rubbing alcohol — preferably a 99-percent strength version because it dries faster.
+Use a lesser strength, alternatively, or even clear liquor, such as vodka; the alcohol is the active ingredient that will remove dry erase marker ink, so either will work.
 You can also spray the rubbing alcohol onto the stain.

-Switch to a soft cloth or use cotton balls -- whatever works best for you depending on the size and extent of the dry erase marker damage.
+Switch to a soft cloth or use cotton balls, depending on the size and extent of the dry erase marker damage.
 Dampen with the alcohol.

-Blot the stain, using little to no pressure to make sure you are not actually pushing the stain into the microfiber.
+Blot the stain, using little to no pressure to make sure you aren't pushing the stain into the microfiber.
 Use a circular motion and gentle contact to "scrub" areas that resist removal, relying on repetition rather than force.
 Change to a clean cloth or cotton ball as needed.
 Clean small areas at a time if the marker damage is extensive.

-Use a toothbrush or other soft-bristled brush to rub the fabric, once it is dry.
+Use a toothbrush or other soft-bristled brush to rub the fabric, once it's dry.
 Rub gently without pressure.
-This will restore the softness and natural texture to the fabric.
+This will restore the softness and natural texture of the fabric.